Cuban Heritage Collection (CHC) Online Exhibits

 This exhibit highlights the writings of Gertrudis GÃ³mez de Avellaneda (1814-1873) as represented in her novel Sab, letters to contemporaries, and samples of her poetry.

 A bilingual cultural heritage site developed by Dr. Lillian Manzor that provides inter-related information on writers, directors, texts, productions, festival, venues and theater companies.
 Also included are digitized photographs, theater programs, and other resources, including video excerpts of theater productions.
-This site was developed by Dr. Lillian Manzor, Modern Languages & Literature.
+This project was funded by the Mellon Foundation.

 This site traces the development of Cuban and Hispanic theater in Miami, highlighting different artists, performances, organizations and places.
 Video interviews and photographs are included in the presentation.